lostb1t/replex/README.md

 If you have for example an appbox it might not be ideal to stream media through replex.
 As that will take a lot of network resources.
 You can redirect streams by enabling `REPLEX_REDIRECT_STREAMS` and optionally set `REPLEX_REDIRECT_STREAMS_HOST` if it needs to be different from REPLEX_HOST

+Note: Plex doesnt handle redirects wel, and will not remeber it.
+So every chuck of a stream will first hit replex and then gets redirected to actuall download that chuck from the redirect url.
+So a bit wastefull

 ## Known limitations